-At Denny Park, city is quietly trying to remove homeless campers without police
+At Denny Park, Seattle is quietly trying to remove homeless encampment without police

 “When the three days are up, police always come,” Vienneau said.

-But even if the police don’t show up, it’s unclear if this removal, of 20 people or so living in tents and makeshift shelters at the park, is much different than the ones City Council tried to stop last year.
+But even if the police don’t show up, it’s unclear if this removal of 20 people or so living in tents and makeshift shelters at the park is much different than the ones City Council tried to stop last year.

 Advocates and City Council members have decried these encampment removals for years, saying they do nothing to solve the problem of homelessness that has spilled into Seattle’s streets.
 Last year, in an effort to remove police from encampment response, the City Council defunded the Navigation Team, a controversial group of cops and social workers that offered shelter spots to homeless campers before moving them along.